curityio/idsvr-docker/README.md

 ```

 If so, you will need to configure a numeric user ID.\
-You can do this by removing the default user and adding a numeric user and group.\
+Do so by removing the default user and adding a numeric user and group.\
 Then change file ownership to that user, which will inherit existing permissions.

 ```dockerfile